 What is a New Hampshire LLC Operating Agreement?

-A New Hampshire LLC Operating Agreement is a written contract between the LLC Members (LLC owners).
+A New Hampshire Operating Agreement is a written contract between the LLC Members (LLC owners).
 This legal document includes detailed information about LLC ownership structure, who owns the company and how the LLC is managed.

 Single-Member LLCs and Multi-Member LLCs should draft an Operating Agreement, keep it with their business records, and give a copy to all Members.